-In 1919 Rutherford and others discovered that they could change one element into another by striking it with energetic alpha particles (which we now know are just helium nuclei).
+In 1919 Rutherford and others discovered that they could change one element into another by striking it with energetic alpha particles (helium nuclei).
 In the early 1920's Rutherford and other physicists made a number experiments, transmuting one atom into another.
 In every case, hydrogen nuclei were emitted in the process.
 It was apparent that the hydrogen nucleus played a fundamental role in atomic structure, and by comparing nuclear masses to charges, it was realized that the positive charge of any nucleus could be accounted for by an integer number of hydrogen nuclei.
 By the late 1920's physicists were regularly referring to hydrogen nuclei as 'protons'.